pimcore/static-resolver-bundle/doc/03_Event_Proxy_Service_Usage.md

         /**
          * set the respone that will be returned by the proxy.
          * return false if response is locked.
-         * if used in a pre in terceptor the proxy will return the response of the pre interceptor.
          * the original method will not be called.
-E.g retun cache value.
+E.g retun cache value.         * */
-         *
-         * if used in a post interceptor the proxy will return the response of the post interceptor.
-         */
         $event->setResponse($userInstance);